samboy/MaraDNS/coLunacyDNS/README.md

 # Test coverage

-`coLunacyDNS` is feature complete and being made stable.
+`coLunacyDNS` is feature complete and stable.

-I am currently in the process of making `coLunacyDNS` a stable and fully tested DNS server.
-Test coverage is currently, as of coLunacyDNS 1.0.008, at 100%.
+`coLunacyDNS` is a stable and fully tested DNS server.
+Test coverage is at or very near 100%

 Note: Some blocks of code, sanity tests to make sure we’re not in a corner case which can not be readily replicated, have been removed from the testing